maruhanpark/mybook/_pages/JDS_XM.md

 ![jdsuploadwidget](/assets/images/JDS/jds_upload_widget.gif)

-> `Note:` If you are interested in adding the CJDS Widget to your existing desktop layout in your own tenant, get below code snippet.
+> `Note:` If you are interested in adding the CJDS Widget to your existing desktop layout in your own tenant, use the below code snippet.
 > {: .block-warning }

 **CJDS Widget Code Block**